cornellbiowiki/cornellbiowiki.github.io/contributing_guide.md

 ### 2. Edit the website content directly on GitHub Desktop

 Git can be a bit intimidating to learn for complete beginners.
-We do explain [how to edit the website with git](https://cornellphysicswiki.github.io/contributing_guide.html#edit-the-website-code-with-git) below.
+We do explain [how to edit the website with git](https://cornellbiowiki.github.io/contributing_guide.html#edit-the-website-code-with-git) below.
 An advantage of this is that you can render your changes locally before submitting a pull request.
 However, it is also very easy to edit the website source code using GitHub Desktop.
-Just [visit our repository](https://github.com/CornellPhysicsWiki/cornellphysicswiki.github.io) and find the page you want to edit.
+Just [visit our repository](https://github.com/CornellBioWiki/cornellbiowiki.github.io) and find the page you want to edit.
 Then hit the edit button!
-As an example, we will edit the PHYS 1116 class page.
-Towards the top of the picture below, `cornellphysicswiki.github.io/classes/PHYS1116.md` shows the directory of the file we are editing.
+As an example, we will edit the BIOMG 1350 class page.
+Towards the top of the picture below, `cornellbiowiki.github.io/classes/BIOMG1350.md` shows the directory of the file we are editing.
 We click the pencil icon (in the red box) to edit the page.

 <img src="/imgs/edit_page.png">